 Rumors (still unsubstantiated) ranged from central bank selling to a forced liquidation by a troubled hedge fund.
 Gold, however, had been in decline for many months prior to this week’s selling crescendo.
 Investors have become increasingly disillusioned with bullion as both an inflation-hedge and a safe haven.
 For several years many investors have embraced the metal, convinced that the Federal Reserve Bank’s stimulus policies would eventually cause hyper-inflation.
 They have also been disappointed that, contrary to the promises of gold bulls, fewer and fewer investors have turned to gold in times of heightened risk.
 Savvy investors have chosen U.S. Treasury bonds instead.

 I have been investing in gold on and off since the 70s.
 Over my career on Wall Street, I have visited every major gold mine in the world and analyzed dozens of gold and other precious metal companies.
-What I have learned about investing in the metal is two-fold.
-Do not become emotionally attached to gold (or any other investment).
-And two, gold in particular, moves in multi-year cycles so you should trade it.

 The last bull market in gold started in 2002-2003 and has lasted for 10 years.
 It is overdue for a period of consolidation.
 The required time period for this adjustment can vary from several months (doubtful) to several years (more likely) Therefore, the opportunity cost of holding this asset could be considerable considering that gold doesn’t pay any dividends or interest.
 There will certainly be a time in the future when I will come back to gold, but not for a while.